-Prior to dissemination, the Office of the Secretary information, independent of the specific intended distribution mechanism, is safeguarded from improper access, modification, or destruction, to a degree commensurate with the risk and magnitude of harm that could result from the loss, misuse, or unauthorized access to or modification of such information.
+Prior to dissemination, TA information, independent of the specific intended distribution mechanism, is safeguarded from improper access, modification, or destruction, to a degree commensurate with the risk and magnitude of harm that could result from the loss, misuse, or unauthorized access to or modification of such information.

-All electronic information disseminated by the Office of the Secretary adheres to the standards set out in Appendix III, "Security of Automated Information Resources," OMB Circular A-130; the Computer Security Act, and the Government Information Systems Reform Act.
+All electronic information disseminated by TA adheres to the standards set out in Appendix III, "Security of Automated Information Resources," OMB Circular A-130; the Computer Security Act, and the Government Information Systems Reform Act.

-Confidentiality of data collected by the Office of the Secretary is safeguarded under legislation such as the Privacy Act and Titles 13, 15, and 22 of the U.S. Code.
+Confidentiality of data collected by TA is safeguarded under legislation such as the Privacy Act and Titles 13, 15, and 22 of the U.S. Code.